osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-toolkit.md

 - Track certificate expiry with `certbot renew --dry-run` if you rely on Let's Encrypt (automatic renewal is configured but monitoring is recommended).

-- Review container logs periodically for errors: `podman logs perfsonar-testpoint` and `podman logs certbot`.
+- Review service logs periodically for errors: `journalctl -u pscheduler-scheduler -n 50` and `journalctl -u flowd-go -n 50`.

 - Verify auto-update timer is active: `systemctl list-timers perfsonar-auto-update.timer`.